 The Self Employment Income Support Scheme will provide self-employed individuals or members of partnerships with a taxable grant.
 The third grant is worth 80% of their profits, up to a cap of £7,500 which covers a three month period.
-Applications are now closed for the third grant.
+Applications are now open for the fourth grant.

 To be eligible for the scheme you need to meet the following criteria:

 - traded in 2019/20, trading when you apply or would be trading if not for COVID-19